-CPS is legally required to investigate all child abuse allegations it receives, regardless of whether or not they have merit or are false allegations.
+CPS is legally required to investigate all child abuse allegations it receives.
+This is the case regardless of whether they have merit or are false allegations.
 These investigations may vary from a simple conversation to a full investigation.

 The officer will likely contact you within 72 hours of getting the complaint.

 The investigation may include background checks.
 They could interview the parents, the child or children, and others who are familiar with the situation.
 CPS also conducts evaluations and safety and risk assessments.

 State laws define what constitutes abuse or neglect.
 Generally speaking, any physical, mental, or sexual abuse during the child's life will be subject to an investigation by CPS.
 States, in assessing child abuse cases, often look at the following elements:

 - There was an act or omission (failure to act) that resulted in a risk of harm to the health and welfare of the child;

 - The act or omission affected the child; and

 - A caregiver, a parent, or another person responsible for the health and welfare of the child committed the act or omission